Luke Marris

 Zun Li, Marc Lanctot, Kevin McKee, Luke Marris, Ian Gemp, Daniel Hennes, Paul Muller, Kate Larson, Yoram Bachrach, Michael P. Wellman

-AAMAS 2023
+arXiv 2023, AAMAS 2023

 Algorithms, Nash Bargaining, Correlated Equilibrium